Vikit-ai/sdk/docs/autoapi/prompt_factory/index.rst

       Create a prompt object from a prompt text by possibly creating a recorded  audio file using a ML Model if asked to do so

-      args:
-          - prompt_text: the text of the prompt
+      :param - prompt_text: the text of the prompt
-          - generate_recording: a boolean to indicate if we should generate a recording from the text before extracting subtitles
+      :param - generate_recording: a boolean to indicate if we should generate a recording from the text

-      returns:
+      :param before extracting subtitles:

-          self
+      :returns: self